Arijeet2580/Arduino-Projects/README.md

 ## Introduction

 This repository contains all the Arduino Projects that I have done.
-These projects are based on Arduino Uno and are implemented on Proteus 8 Professional and Tinkercad.
+These projects are based on Arduino Uno and are implemented on Proteus 8 Professional and Tinkercad

 ## Table of Contents